 2. LEAVE NO TRACE: There are no trash cans in BRC.
 You must take everything you bring back home with you.
 Nothing goes in the portable toilets except human waste and 1-ply toilet tissue.
 If it wasn’t in your body, don’t put it in the potty!

-3. COMMERCE: You cannot buy or sell anything in BRC.
-Black Rock City is based on a gift economy — it is a place of sharing and free exchange.
-There are two exceptions: Center Camp Café, which sells coffee, and Arctica, which sells ice.
+3. COMMERCE: BRC is based on a gift economy — it is a place of sharing and free exchange.
+You cannot buy anything in Black Rock City (except coffee in the Center Camp Café and ice at Arctica).
 See On-Playa Resources and Being a Good Citizen of BRC.